Students who completed the foundation course and went on to further training here or at another drama school:

 Acting Methods and Techniques

-The practical exploration of the actor’s craft through the work of teachers such as Constantin Stanislavski, Michael Chekhov and Uta Hagen
+The practical exploration of the actor’s craft through the work of practitioners such as Konstantin Stanislavski, Michael Chekhov and Uta Hagen

 Classes to encourage your understanding and awareness of your body and its potential in movement and stillness